Population Health and Social Emergency Medicine

 Description of the specialty

 Population health has been defined by the American Journal of Public Health and Milbank Quarterly as “the health outcomes of a group of individuals, including the distribution of such outcomes within the group.”
-The goal of this specialty is to reduce and potentially eliminate health disparities stemming from social determinants of health (such as cultural, economic, environmental, etc.) Social emergency medicine narrows the field of population health by focusing on the emergency department acting as the local population’s health and social “safety net.”
-By analyzing the interplay between the social forces of the local community and its interaction with the emergency system, this specialty strives to impact these social forces with the goal of improving the individual and thus community health and well-being.
+The goal of this specialty is to reduce and potentially eliminate health disparities stemming from social determinants of health, such as housing, transportation, language, education, and access to healthy food.
+Social emergency medicine utilizes a population health lens to evaluate community-specific problems contributing to health outcomes seen in a given emergency department, which serves as the local population’s health and social “safety net.”
+By analyzing the interplay between the social elements of the local community and its interaction with the emergency system, this specialty strives to create lasting and meaningful impact at both the individual and community-levels through research, education, and advocacy.

 History of the specialty/fellowship pathway